-At the end of their lives, many people need assistance with every day tasks and healthcare.
+At the end of their lives, many people need assistance with everyday tasks and healthcare.
 Assisted living and nursing home care are extremely expensive.
-Without planning from a Medicaid Lawyer, hardworking people are often forced to impoverish themselves to afford that care.
+Without planning with the help of a Medicaid Lawyer from Fairfield County, CT, hard working people are often forced to impoverish themselves to afford that care.
 Medicaid planning means arranging your property so that your assets go to your family (or other people or organizations that are important to you), rather than to the nursing home.
 The best time to do Medicaid planning is well before (5 years) entering the nursing home, when time is on your side and choices abound.
 You may have to develop and implement a plan which includes complex transactions.
 That is why the advice of an experienced Elder Law attorney like John Sweeney, can give you peace of mind when making these complicated decisions.
 Remember, it’s never too late to plan.

-By planning ahead, you retain as much control of your own life as possible by helping you to make health and age-related decisions in advance.
+By engaging in Medicaid planning ahead of time, you retain as much control of your own life as possible, giving yourself the ability to make health and age-related decisions in advance.
 Normally, this achieves the best results, saves money, and results in orderly situations.
-The Medicaid rules keep getting tighter and now have 5-year look back period.
-By planning ahead, you can ensure you don’t lose control of your affairs or lose your financial security.
-Medicaid Lawyers help you understand all the potential issues.
+The Medicaid rules keep getting tighter and now requires a 5-year look back period.
+By Medicaid planning can ensure you don’t lose control of your affairs or lose your financial security.
+Medicaid Lawyers Fairfield County, CT trusts can help you understand all the potential issues.

 People also consult Elder Lawyers when in the “crisis mode”.
 Generally this is when there is a sudden event such as a healthcare event, financial problem, or decline in cognitive ability.
-Elder lawyers are extremely helpful in these situations also, but our ability to plan, optimize the situation and control the events is severely curtailed.
+Elder lawyers are extremely helpful in these situations also, but our ability to help you with medicaid planning can optimize the situation and control the events that may come in the future.

-John is a Medicaid Lawyer and combines superior knowledge and experience with kindness, compassion and care.
+John is a Medicaid Lawyer who combines superior knowledge and experience with kindness, compassion and care.
 He helps Mom and Dad and the Family.
 These are difficult times and need a soft hand.

-A Medicaid application provides the detail of your financial history and needs to be prepared as if it was a case to be tried in Court.
-If your application for Medicaid is not prepared by a knowledgeable Medicaid Lawyer and the application is denied, you may not prevail at a fair hearing (an appeal to an administrative body at the Department of Social Services).
+When Medicaid planning, it’s essential to dedicate the time required to ensure that your application is diligently completed.
+A Medicaid application provides the details of your financial history and needs to be prepared as if it was a case to be tried in court.
+If your application for Medicaid is not prepared by a knowledgeable Medicaid Lawyer Fairfield County, CT residents turn to, and the application is denied, you may not prevail at a fair hearing (an appeal to an administrative body at the Department of Social Services).

-Contact John to help ensure you don’t lose control of your affairs or lose your financials security.
+Contact John to help with Medicaid planning, and to ensure that you don’t lose control of your affairs or lose your financials security.

-John is a Medicaid Lawyer and knows the unique state laws and issues in Fairfield County Connecticut and Westchester County New York which require special planning.
-So whether you live in Bethel CT or Lewisboro NY, he can help you.
+John is a Medicaid Lawyer and knows the unique state laws and issues in Fairfield County, Connecticut and Westchester County, New York which require special planning.
+So whether you live in Bethel CT or Lewisboro NY, John can help you with Medicaid planning.